The McDonnell Genome Institute (MGI) recently underwent strategic visioning to support:

 - development of new technologies for genomics sequencing, analysis and dissemination.

-This project activates previously underutilized space within the same footprint and will allow the department to meet extended programs needs without the addition of new square footage.
+The project activated previously underutilized space within the same footprint and allowed the department to meet extended program needs without the addition of new square footage.

-It will require a gut renovation of the majority of the fourth floor of 4444 Forest Park Parkway to construct new flexible labs with equipment rooms, tech write-up spaces, faculty offices, and a conference and break room.
-All new MEP/FP systems will be installed with upgrades to building systems to support the new labs.
-Work includes moving the Genome Technology Access Center (GTAC) operation from CORTEX to the newly renovated space and moving existing functions to make way for the renovation.
+The renovation required a gut renovation of the majority of the fourth floor of 4444 Forest Park Parkway to construct new flexible labs with equipment rooms, tech write-up spaces, faculty offices, and a conference and break room.
+All new MEP/FP systems were installed with upgrades to building systems to support the new labs.
+Work included moving the Genome Technology Access Center (GTAC) operation from CORTEX to the newly renovated space and moving existing functions to make way for the renovation.

-This is phase one of a three phase renovation that will accommodate genetics research expansion on campus.
+This was phase one of a three phase renovation that will accommodate genetics research expansion on campus.